nimblehq/flutter-templates/docs/proposal-ai-generation-migration.md

 **How to approve the direction:** ✅ on Slack thread **How to block / raise concerns:** reply on the Slack thread with the specific issue

 ---

-## Likely questions

-- **"What about ChatGPT, Gemini, Codex?"** — should work.
-The prompt is model-agnostic.
-We benchmarked Claude variants because that's what the team uses; cross-vendor validation is a follow-up.
-- **"What if `sample/` itself doesn't build?"** — CI runs the full build pipeline on `sample/` on every push (`.github/workflows/test.yml`).
-The single-point-of-failure is well-protected.
-- **"Why isn't generation run in CI?"** — non-deterministic outputs + token cost.
-CI keeps protecting `sample/`; users run generation locally.
-- **"Show me a generated project."** — see `output/m_runs_models/` (gitignored, local) or run a generation yourself: 5 minutes with the prompt.

----